-Nnamdi Ikechukwu Nwinyi Gets NSCDC Leadership Support | Latest Nigeria News Today
+Nnamdi Ikechukwu Nwinyi Gets NSCDC Leadership Support

 Mr. President, the unusual approach of appointing an officer of the rank of Assistant General of Police or Assistant Inspector General of Police and suddenly elevating them to the position of top leader, bypassing deputies, and then forcing them into early retirement and possible economic hardship has come to an end.

 As you may know, Mr. President, the history of civil defense is centered on crisis management.
 It encompasses a wide range of precautions and actions undertaken with the goal of protecting civilian populations and infrastructure during times of crisis, such as those caused by natural disasters, catastrophes, and other sorts of threats.

 DCG Nnamdi Ikechukwu Nwinyi, not because he is from the east (for the record, I have never met or spoken with him), but because publications about him show that he has demonstrated civil defense leadership in terms of minimizing the impact of crises on the population and ensuring their safety and well-being in times of emergency.
 He is aware of critical incidents and has been involved in their planning, preparation, response, and recovery.
 To develop crisis management plans, rules, and procedures, civil defense organizations work closely with government agencies, emergency services, and community stakeholders, are part of his leadership background.

 In terms of leadership, he understands the following: recognizing potential risks and hazards in a specific area to obtain an understanding of the dangers that may affect the people; developing comprehensive plans that explain measures to be taken before, during, and after a crisis; and putting those plans into effect.
 Providing the general public with information and instruction on safety measures, first aid, and emergency responses.
 This includes strengthening individual and communal preparedness as well as raising awareness about potential threats.
 During a disaster, he is able to respond quickly and successfully due to his understanding of how to manage resources, people, and emergency services.
 And it should come as no surprise that he has experience supporting affected communities in the aftermath of a disaster, such as rebuilding, restoring critical services, and recuperating from the incident’s impacts.